whiteheaddmark/ngData-Architecture/iterations/Iteration2.md

 # Iteration 2
+Architects use three views to explain software systems.
+These views describe the system's structure, behavior, and deployment.
+The Algorithm Architecture document offers an initial description of the structure of the data processing components.
+Details regarding the relationships between the components and their behavior needs to be refined.

-A process view illustrates the process decomposition of the system, including the mapping of classes and subsystems on to processes and threads (**R06**).
+This iteration attempts to summarize what is currently known about how the phase 1 algorithm prototyping in terms of a behavior and deployment views.
+These views together provide a high level process view which illustrates the process decomposition of the system, including the mapping of classes or subsystems on to processes and threads (**R06**).

 # Drivers
-TBD
+* See Iteration 0.

 # Design Concepts
-TBD
+* See Iteration 0.

 # Architecture Elements
-TBD
+* See Iteration 0.

 # Conceptual Domain Model
-TBD
+N/A

 # Views
 TBD